-A: Signing the enclosed form of proxy gives authority to N. Murray Edwards, the Chairman of the Corporation, or failing him Richard A. Neill, the President and Chief Executive Officer of the Corporation, or failing him John B. Dekker the Corporate Secretary of the Corporation, or to another person you have appointed, to vote your shares at the meeting.
+A: Signing the enclosed form of proxy gives authority to James S. Butyniec, President and Chief Executive Officer of the Corporation, or failing him, John B. Dekker, the Corporate Secretary of the Corporation, or to another person you have appointed, to vote your shares at the meeting.